inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

    :align: center
    :alt: Converter

-   |project_name| Converter
+   *Converter*

-This tool will convert an earthquake 'shakemap' that is in grid xml format to a GeoTIFF file.
+This tool converts an earthquake 'shakemap' that is in grid xml format to a GeoTIFF file.
-For more detailed information look at :ref:`converter`.
+For more detailed information visit :ref:`converter`.

 .. _tb_batch_runner: